Sengge Ragi: The "Imperial Aunt"

 Although the elegant gathering of 1323 stood as the pinnacle of the princess's career, it was not the end of her power and influence.
 The following year, her daughter, Budashiri, married Tugh Temür, Sengge Ragi's nephew (the son of her elder brother Khayishan).

 When Tugh Temür ascended to the throne in 1328, he increased his mother-in-law's position considerably with new titles and wealth, as well as the title of “Imperial Aunt” (皇姑 (huánggū)).

 Early in 1329, he granted her 20,000 ding in currency in order to build a residence, and some months later gave her another 20,000 ding for building costs.
 Late in that year, Tugh Temür issued an imperial edict, which was for the collection of rent from princes, princesses, government offices and temples, though the grand princess was excepted by name.

-Several times over, the emperor granted his mother-in-law many gifts, not least in the form of vast sums of money, which she channeled into the construction of her residence, completed sometime in 1330 or early 1331.
+Several times over, the emperor granted his mother-in-law many gifts, not least in the form of vast sums of money, which she channelled into the construction of her residence, completed sometime in 1330 or early 1331.
 He gave her large acres of land, and appointed an administrator to oversee the construction of her residence.
 However, the illustrious grand princess would have had very little time to enjoy the completed work, as she died in early 1331.

 Although heavily involved in the collecting of Chinese art and calligraphy, no stamps make any reference to the “Imperial Aunt”.
 It appears that in her later years, though her position was elevated and she became increasingly lavish in her spending, Sengge Ragi did not advance much as an art collector.
 Nevertheless, her unique role in hosting the elegant gathering and collecting many fine pieces of art during her lifetime grant her a unique position in the cultural legacy of the Yuan Dynasty.